SS-Junker Schools: Training

 Political and ideological indoctrination was part of the syllabus for all SS cadets but there was no merger of academic learning and military instruction like that found at West Point in the United States.
 Instead, personality training was stressed, which meant future SS leaders/officers were shaped above all things by a National Socialist worldview and attitude.
 Correspondingly, instruction emphasized not only ideological memorization but rhetorical internalization.
 Junkers were trained to defend National Socialist principles through discussion and argumentation, fostering what instructors described as "fanatical clarity of thought".
 Cultural excursions were also used to reinforce ideological identity.
 For instance, Junkers from the Braunschweig school were taken on organized trips to Leipzig, where they attended performances by the renowned Thomanerchor choir of St. Thomas Church, including Bach motets, as part of their exposure to "German cultural heritage."
 Instruction at the Junker Schools was designed to communicate a sense of cultural and racial superiority, a connection to other dependable like-minded men, ruthlessness, and a toughness that accorded the value system of the SS.

 Throughout their stay during the training, cadets were constantly monitored for their "ideological reliability."
 (Note: SS pedagogical philosophy incorporated elements of progressive education, favoring interactive, experiential learning over dry didacticism.
 Himmler, himself the son of a schoolteacher, was critical of paukermäßiger Unterricht (drill-like teaching), and favored instructional approaches that mirrored reform pedagogy and nationalist youth movements.)
 In 1944, the curriculum was expanded to include a course titled "SS- und Polizeiwesen" (SS and Police Systems), in which representatives from various SS Main Offices—including the RSHA and RuSHA—delivered lectures to familiarize students with broader SS institutional functions.
-Students were expected to present and defend ideological positions, give impromptu speeches, write argumentative essays, and defend their views in group debates—reflecting the SS pedagogical goal ofSelbstständigkeit im Denken (independent thought within ideological bounds).
+Students were expected to present and defend ideological positions, give impromptu speeches, write argumentative essays, and defend their views in group debates—reflecting the SS pedagogical goal of Selbstständigkeit im Denken (independent thought within ideological bounds).
 After graduation and field experience, officers would rotate through the Race and Settlement Office, Sicherheitsdienst (SD), and even interpreter and cavalry schools before being fully placed.